tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_bad_getting_started_tutorials.md

 {% include random_ad4.html %}

-For example, suppose the integration assumes access to a vehicle's hardware abstraction layer, as well as knowledge about the way this layer connects to the vehicle's custom infortainment head unit.
+For example, suppose the integration assumes access to a vehicle's hardware abstraction layer, as well as knowledge about the way this layer connects to the vehicle's custom infortainment system in the head unit.
 In this case, the system environment might be too complex to wrangle into a simple getting started tutorial.
 It can be hard to walk through all of these same tasks in an end-to-end way.

 Or the tasks might be within the tech writers reach at some point but not immediately.
-The tech writer might need more time to set up environments and walk through all of the tasks &mdash; time that's not available.
+The tech writer might need more time to set up environments and walk through all of the tasks &mdash; time that's not available at present.

 {: .takeaway}
 Consider asking an engineer to write the getting started tutorial.
 If you can't follow it, this could form the basis of homework or other learning that you chip away at little by little in your path of continual learning.